jcmkang/California_CommunityCollege_FTES_Analysis-Covid19-/README.md

 3. General - students who take credit and non-credit classes for personal interest, excluding transferable and vocational courses.

 ## Questions to Consider
 1. Did the Covid-19 pandemic have a discernible impact on student enrollment in Community Colleges?
-What does the data indicate about the pre-pandemic enrollment trends over a two-year period, and which colleges and regions experienced the highest enrollment rates?
+What does the data indicate about the pre-pandemic enrollment trends over a two-year period, and which colleges experienced the highest enrollment rates?
 2. Which type of enrollments were dominant during the years of study?
 3. With the limited post-pandemic data available, what conclusions can we draw regarding students' perceptions of education in community colleges?
+Are students returning back to school?

 ## Code Features
 * Jupyter Notebook